Institutional Grammar 2.0 Codebook: Statement-Level Annotations

-A second annotation relates to the nature of potential consequences.
-The main differentiation includes consequences of \begin{emp}existential\end{emp}, and \begin{emp}non-existential\end{emp} kind.
-In this context, the existential nature of a consequence is understood as ontologically existential, i.e., reflecting whether an entity does not come about, is invalidated, etc. This can further include the institution itself (e.g., lacking preconditions for its continuation).
-Social consequences related to economic situation, status, or penalties are, as far as the institution is concerned, non-existential.
+Consequences of the first kind are understood as ontologically existential, i.e., reflecting whether an entity does not come about, is invalidated, etc. This can further include the institution itself (e.g., lacking preconditions for its continuation), hence leveraging \begin{emp}configurational consequences\end{emp}.

+\begin{emp}Social consequences\end{emp}, as common institutional consequences, are related to economic situation, status, or penalties.
+As far as the institution is concerned, these are considered non-existential.

-The coder may be inclined to introduce subdifferentiations that respond to specific analytical objectives or offer epistemological linkage to the domain of concern.
+As with other taxonomies, the analyst may introduce subdifferentiations that respond to specific analytical objectives, or establish epistemological linkages to the domain of concern.

+The listing of taxonomies complements and concludes the supplementary coding guidelines for the Institutional Grammar 2.0.

 \clearpairofpagestyles \chead{\headmark} \automark[section]{section} \ifoot{\ifootertext} \ofoot{\ofootertext} \cfoot{\thepage}